Supporting schools to improve the health and wellbeing of children and young people

 Wiltshire Children and Young People's Emotional Wellbeing Survey 2024

-This survey will be short in length using a subset of questions from the more extensive Wiltshire Children and Young People's Health and Wellbeing Survey with which you may be familiar (last undertaken in 2021).
+This survey was shorter in length using a subset of questions from the more extensive Wiltshire Children and Young People's Health and Wellbeing Survey with which you may be familiar (last undertaken in 2021).

-School specific reports will be issued during the second half of the summer term and a Wiltshire area report will be published later in the year.
-We will be operating an opt out model this year, so are assuming that all schools will want to participate.
+School specific reports will be issued during July 2024, before the end of term, and a Wiltshire area report will be published later in the year.

 This online survey has been developed by Foster and Brown (FAB) Research in partnership with Wiltshire Council.